airbytehq/quickstarts/weather_data_stack/README.md

 2. Create a Python script, for example, `weather_extraction.py`, and add the following code: Feel free to modify the code according to your needs; If you want forecast data, you will have to upgrade to achieve that.

+In this particular example, we shall get current weather data about Ugandan districts using this [JSON file.](https://github.com/bahiirwa/uganda-APIs/blob/master/districts.json)

 ```python

 import requests